zilberas/CarbSync/README.md

 A tool for carb synchronisation.
 Uses HX710B chips to read vacuum sensors, and libFTDI to transfer data via USB cable from FT232H (bitbang mode) device.

+A [full story](https://treatwell.engineering/how-i-made-a-digital-carburettor-synchroniser-9ece7fa571fb) how I built this tool.

 ## Contents

 A repo consists of: